SeleiXi/CodexOnAnyDevices/README.md

 - `web-client/`: a local web UI for pairing, thread browsing, and chat
 - `relay/`: the relay service used by local/self-hosted setups

+- login via password (no need to QR pairing)
+- trusted reconnects, and local bridge sessions
+- better support windows and linux deployment

 ## Quick Start

 ### Bridge